Want to spend less on motorcycle insurance?

 Modern motorcycles perform better with detergent oils, and your motorcycle manufacturer must have recommended a suitable detergent oil for your motorcycle.
 Go through your owner’s manual and use the recommended detergent oil.

-III.
 Difference between detergent and non-detergent oil

 The differences between the detergent and non-detergent oil are compiled in the following table: